-In Glasgow, four sectoral initiatives were launched to accelerate climate action on methane, the coal exit, 100% EVs and forests.
+In Glasgow, a number of sectoral initiatives were launched to accelerate climate action.
 At most, these initiatives may close the 2030 emissions gap by around 9% - or 2.2 GtCO2e, through assessing what is new and what is already covered by existing NDC targets is challenging.

 NDCs should be updated to include these sectoral initiatives if they aren’t already covered by existing NDC targets.
 As with all targets, implementation of the necessary policies and measures is critical to ensuring that these sectoral objectives are actually achieved.